Peter King: Inside the Richard Sherman-49ers Talks

 This week’s conversations: Detroit coach Matt Patricia, Wyoming quarterback Josh Allen, Cleveland Plain Dealer Browns beat writer Mary Kay Cabot.

 • Patricia on the influence of his parents: “So when I completely switched [from an engineering career to football coaching], I was still doing engineering and balancing the whole football part of it.
 And I had an opportunity to interview for a company and was offered a job, a pretty awesome job.
-It was in the nuclear field, and it was nuclear engineering, which was pretty awesome, and at the same time my old offensive coordinator from college called, he was at Amherst College at the time, and said, ‘Hey, I got a $5,000-a-year defensive line job.
+It was in the nuclear field, nuclear engineering, which was pretty awesome, and at the same time my old offensive coordinator from college called—he was at Amherst College at the time—and said, ‘Hey, I got a $5,000-a-year defensive line job.
 Do you want it?’
-And I just remember, I got these two extremes: this unbelievable nuclear field in engineering, and my parents who had been teaching for 25 years, it was probably more than both of their salaries combined.
-So when I called my Mom, she was like ‘How’d the interview go?’
+And I just remember, I got these two extremes—this unbelievable nuclear field in engineering, and my parents who had been teaching for 25 years, it was probably more than both of their salaries combined.
+So when I called my mom, she was like, ‘How’d the interview go?’
 And I was like, ‘It went great.
 I got the job.’
 And she was like ‘Oh, that’s awesome, congratulations.’
 And I said, ‘I didn’t take it.’
 She’s like, ‘What are you talking about?’
 I’m like, ‘Well, I’m gonna work three times as much, you’re never gonna see me, and I’m gonna get $5,000.
 It’s gonna be great.’
-And she just, you know, the silence on the other end was deafening.
+And she just—you know, the silence on the other end was deafening.
 It was a little bit of a struggle, I think, at first for them to understand, but my parents are great.
 They were super supportive.”

 Ten Things I Think I Think